ecmwf/anemoi-docs/docs/getting-started/package-descriptions.rst

  anemoi-transform
 ******************

-:ref:`anemoi-transform <anemoi-transform:index-page>` provides the tools
+:ref:`anemoi-transform <anemoi-transform:index-page>` provides tools for
-to perform data transformations across training and inference.
-This package aims to contain common functionality, such as filters, to be used consistently for anemoi-datasets, anemoi-training and anemoi-infrence.
+consistent data transformations across training and inference workflows.** This package includes common functionality, such as filters, that can be shared and reused acrossanemoi-datasets, anemoi-training, and anemoi-inference` to promote consistency and reduce duplication.

 ***********************
  Other anemoi packages